oktaytuncay/Kubernetes/kubernetes.md

 - `requiredDuringSchedulingIgnoredDuringExecution`
 - `preferredDuringSchedulingIgnoredDuringExecution`

-There is also additional type of node affinity planned as follows.
+There is also an additional type of node affinity planned as follows.

 - `requiredDuringSchedulingRequiredDuringExecution`